Buni42/pygame-platformer/README.md

-# pygame-platformer but you are in space and trying to catch the moon.
+# platformer but you are in space and trying to catch the moon.